ava-global/avantis-developers/api/content.md

 ## Publish a content

-{% hint style="warning" %}
-We recommend using an api-gateway endpoint for programatic client.
+> :warning: We recommend using an api-gateway endpoint for programatic client.
 Playground endpoint is for development and debugging only.

-Api Key is required in order to access service via an api-gateway, please request an Api Key by contacting us.
+> ⚠️ Api Key is required in order to access service via an api-gateway, please request an Api Key by contacting us.
-{% endhint %}

 ### DEV Environment Endpoints